ERnsTL/flowd/doc/adr/adr-030-payload_encoding-message_views-adapter_strategy.md

 2. Convert to lowercase.
 3. Validate against EncodingId grammar.
 4. Validate against the EncodingId registry available to the graph, deployment or runtime environment.

+EncodingIds SHALL be stored in canonical lowercase form.

 The resulting normalized string is the canonical EncodingId.